granateio/granate/README.md

 # !WORK IN PROGRESS!

-# graphql-go-gen
+# Granate
-Code generator for graphql-go
+Code generator for graphql